 - Marketing Area and Faculty Suites: Evacuate to the first floor and exit the building through the double doors to the river plaza – 100’ from the building

 The Coon Rapids Campus is unique in that all buildings have direct external access.
 Regardless of where one is located in the building, he or she can exit from any building without incurring stairwells.

 Instructors and staff need to be aware of the location of the ground level exit in their building.
 People with disabilities should be strongly discouraged from using the elevators during an emergency.

 Refer to the list previously identified in #2 above.

 4. Health Services, First Aid, Emergencies

-Anoka-Ramsey has no health service.
-Staff or faculty confronted with an emergency shall contact the Information Center at 763-433-1240 (Coon Rapids) or 763-433-1840 (Cambridge) or Orrin Nyhus, 763-433-1346 or call 911 in case of serious injury or loss of consciousness.
+Anoka-Ramsey has no Health Service.
+Staff or faculty confronted with an emergency shall contact the Information Center at 763-433-1100 or Clifford Anderson, 763-433-1184 or call 911 in case of serious injury or loss of consciousness.
 In the event the emergency occurs during other than normal campus hours, maintenance and other personnel will report to the Information Center switchboard area to direct emergency procedures.

 5. Medical / 911 Calls